nat80/androidtvbackground/README.md

 # Android TV Background

-This is a simple script to retrieve Plex (your local server or friend's servers), Jellyfin, TMDB, Radarr/Sonarr or Trakt media background and use it as Android TV Wallpaper
-I developed this to use it with alternative Android TV launchers
+This is a simple script to retrieve Plex, Jellyfin, TMDB or Trakt media background and use it as Android TV Wallpaper I developed this to use it with alternative Android TV launchers

 ![y](https://github.com/adelatour11/androidtvbackground/assets/1473994/8039b728-469f-4fd9-8ca5-920e57bd16d9)

 To use the script, you have to specify :
+- For Plex.py script : your plex token and plex server url either in the script or in a `.env` file
-- Create a `.env` file by copying `.env.example` and update it with your various tokens and keys or by directly modifying the .py files below
+    - Create a `.env` file by copying `.env.example` and update it with your Plex token and server URL
-- For Plex.py script & plexfriend.py : your plex token and plex server url
 - For TMDB.py or TMDBlogo.py : your TMDB API Read Access Token
-- For radarrsonarr.py your TMDB API Read Access Token, your Radarr API key, you Sonarr API key
 - For Trakt.py, your Trakt client key, Trakt username, Trakt list name and TMDB API Read Access Token
-- For Jellyfin.py, your server url, an API token and a user_id
+- For Jellyfin.py, your server url, token and user id

 The scripts retrieves the background of the latests shows (movies or tv shows), resizes the image, add an overlay and add text or image on top